Vadym Prystaiko: Career

+Personal life

-Vadym Prystayko's father Volodymyr Ilyich Pristayko (1941–2008) was Lieutenant General of Justice and Vice director of SBU, but since 1991 he worked in a commission of adaptation of laws to EU standards and on rehabilitation of politically repressed.
-He is an Honored Lawyer of Ukraine.
+Prystayko's father Volodymyr Ilyich Pristayko (1941–2008) was Lieutenant General of Justice and Vice director of the SBU, and in 1991 he started working in a commission of adaptation of laws to EU standards and on rehabilitation of politically repressed.
+He was an Honored Lawyer of Ukraine.

 He is married to Inna Prystaiko.
-They have two sons Volodymyr and Andrii.
+They have two sons.

-He likes sports, earning a black belt in Taekwondo.